What Was Bernie Mac’s Net Worth at the Time of His Death?

-Mac’s career moved slow but steadily following his appearances on Def Comedy Jam.
+Mac’s career moved slowly but steadily following his appearances on Def Comedy Jam.
 By 1992, he had scored his first major movie role, appearing as a club doorman in the comedy Mo’ Money.
 But it wasn’t until his part as Pastor Cleaver in 1995’s Friday that he really started to make a name for himself.

-The role served as a springboard for Mac’s career, leading to a string of movie and television gigs, including parts in Don’t Be a Menace to South Central While Drinking Your Juice in the Hood (1996) and B.A.P.S.
+The role served as a springboard for Mac’s career, leading to a string of movie and TV gigs, including parts in Don’t Be a Menace to South Central While Drinking Your Juice in the Hood (1996) and B.A.P.S.
 (1997).

-From there, the comedian continued to grow his resume, nabbing spots in productions such as 2001’s Ocean’s Eleven, 2003’s Head of State with Chris Rock, and 2003’s Bad Santa.
+From there, the comedian continued to grow his resumé, scoring spots in productions such as 2001’s Ocean’s Eleven, 2003’s Head of State with Chris Rock, and 2003’s Bad Santa.